zeebe-io/enhancements/ZEPXXX-priority-election.md

 * The election itself will be tested via existing unit tests
 * Since how leaders are elected is only semi-deterministic, we cannot have a unit test to check if the primaries are becoming leaders.
-* To evaluate if the priority election is useful to distributed leaders uniformly, we will run a benchmark and restart nodes/cluster while measuring the number of leaders per node.
+* To evaluate if the priority election is useful to distribute leaders uniformly, we will run a benchmark and restart nodes/cluster while measuring the number of leaders per node.
 If the max leaders per node is below a threshold, we would consider it as a balanced leadership.
 We will then count the number of times the leadership is balanced. `successCount/totalCount` give us the probability of getting a balanced leadership.

 # Drawbacks
 [drawbacks]: #drawbacks